Can You Save Plants That Are Already Frozen?

-How fast plants die when they are exposed to cold temperatures?
+How fast do plants die when they are exposed to cold temperatures?
 Can you bring them back to life?
 There are no straight-forward answers here because there are too many “ifs” standing in the way.
 As a landscaping specialist would say, it depends on the temperatures, for how long the plant was exposed to the cold, and what kind of plant we are talking about.
-Whether or not you can save a frozen plant has to do with how fast you will react, your knowledge, the plant species, and the extent of its exposure to the frost.
+Whether or not you can save a frozen plant has to do with how fast you react, your knowledge, the plant species, and the extent of its exposure to the frost.

-If we are talking about potted plants, which can be moved to more sheltered areas, bring them inside and away from the sun.
+When it comes to potted plants, which can be moved to more sheltered areas, bring them inside and away from the sun.
 It’s best to cut back the bark and let the plant self-heal.
 But don’t prune plants, which are left outdoors.
-Their bark would offer them some protection for as long as the frost lasts.
+Their bark offers some protection for as long as the frost lasts.
 You can prune them when the spring comes.
-But if we are talking about plants with soft stems, it’s better to prune them since they might rot easily.
+If we are talking about plants with soft stems, it’s better to prune them since they might rot easily.

 Saving a plant that has already frozen is a matter that depends on many variables.
 But as it happens with all things, preventing is better than curing.
 Try to remember taking action before the temperatures fall and always get the help of a professional landscaping maintenance expert.